ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Applicability:
 : Preconnection

 This property specifies whether an application considers it useful to indicate its reliability requirements on a per-Message basis.
 This property applies to Connections and Connection Groups.
-This is not a strict requirement.
 The default is to not have this option.

+### Reliable Data Transfer (Message) {#prop-reliable-message}

+Classification:
+: Protocol Property (Generic)

+Type:
+: Boolean

+Applicability:
+: Message

+This property specifies that a message should be sent in such a way that the transport protocol ensures all data is received on the other side without corruption.
+Reliable Data Transfer can only be used on Messages if the transport protocol supports partial reliability (see {{prop-partially-reliable}}).

 ### Preservation of data ordering {#prop-ordering}